 What To Expect After EMDR Therapy

-EMDR, or Eye Movement Desensitization and Reprocessing, is a form of psychotherapy designed to help individuals work through traumatic memories.
-This technique involves the use of eye movements to stimulate the brain, aiding in the emotional processing of these memories.
+EMDR, or Eye Movement Desensitization and Reprocessing, is a type of therapy that helps people work through traumatic memories.
+It uses eye movements to stimulate the brain, which helps process emotional memories.

-Over recent years, EMDR has gained popularity for its effectiveness in addressing trauma-related issues such as post-traumatic stress disorder (PTSD) and complex trauma, alongside a range of other conditions including depression, anxiety, phobias, eating disorders, and more.
+In recent years, EMDR has become more popular because it’s good at treating trauma-related issues like post-traumatic stress disorder (PTSD) and complex trauma.
+It can also help with other problems like depression, anxiety, phobias, eating disorders, and more.

 How Does EMDR Work?

-For instance, if you’re grappling with a persistent memory from the past, you’ll use eye movements to shift your focus away from the distressing memory towards something neutral or positive.
+For example, if you’re dealing with a troubling memory from the past, you’ll use eye movements to shift your focus from the upsetting memory to something neutral or positive.

-Through this technique, therapists guide individuals towards managing their thoughts and emotions, preventing these from overwhelming their daily lives.
+This technique helps therapists guide people to manage their thoughts and emotions, so these don’t take over their daily lives.

 Who Can Benefit From EMDR Therapy?